 The election of 1848 did nothing to quell the controversy over whether slavery would advance into the Mexican Cession.
 Some slaveholders, like President Taylor, considered the question a moot point because the lands acquired from Mexico were far too dry for growing cotton and therefore, they thought, no slaveholder would want to move there.
 Other southerners, however, argued that the question was not whether slaveholders would want to move to the lands of the Mexican Cession, but whether they could and still retain control of their slave property.
 Denying them the right to freely relocate with their lawful property was, they maintained, unfair and unconstitutional.
 Northerners argued, just as fervidly, that because Mexico had abolished slavery, no slaves currently lived in the Mexican Cession, and to introduce slavery there would extend it to a new territory, thus furthering the institution and giving the Slave Power more control over the United States.
 The strong current of antislavery sentiment—that is, the desire to protect white labor—only increased the opposition to the expansion of slavery into the West.

 Most northerners, except members of the Free-Soil Party, favored popular sovereignty for California and the New Mexico territory.
 Many southerners opposed this position, however, for they feared residents of these regions might choose to outlaw slavery.
 Some southern politicians spoke ominously of secession from the United States.
 Free-Soilers rejected popular sovereignty and demanded that slavery be permanently excluded from the territories.

 Beginning in January 1850, Congress worked for eight months on a compromise that might quiet the growing sectional conflict.
-Led by the aged Henry Clay, members finally agreed to the following:
+Led by the aged Henry Clay, and pushed through as separate items by Illinois Congressman Stephen Douglas, members finally agreed to the following:

 1. California, which was ready to enter the Union, was admitted as a free state in accordance with its state constitution.